SDerrode/divoc/README.md

 ## NL-Filtering

-You just have to run *"python3 UKF_SEIR.py Italy"*.
+You just have to run *python3 UKF_SEIR.py Italy*.
 If the country name is not specified, then France will be selected.
+By default: limited verbosing, and ploting

   - *UKF_SEIR.py*: Main program to test UKF on SEIR-type models.
 Only Bacaer model implemented for now.

   - *SEIR_Bacaer.py*: Class containing the description of the model described in the paper of Nicolas Bacaer (IRD).
 See file for exact referencing.

-  - *Covid_SpecialDates*: Class to set-up and manage special Covid dates for a country (confinement date(s), deconfinement date(s)
+  - *Covid_SpecialDates*: Class to set-up and manage special Covid dates for a country (confinement date(s), deconfinement date(s), others dates.
-, others dates.
 Mainly used to annotate plots.

-  - *common.py*: Collection of functions for reading data on the web and for plotting
+  - *common.py*: Collection of functions for reading data on the web (or in data repository) and for plotting

 ## Contact